Invarion/invarion-docs/docs/rapidpath/the-tools-palette/tools-palette-overview.md

  8. **Lines** - This displays various line shapes that can be used.

-    *The section [The Basic Tools](/docs/rapidpath/the-tools-palette/shape-and-line-tools/line-and-shape-tools.md) covers this tool set*
+    *The section [Shape and line Tools](./shape-and-line-tools/line-and-shape-tools.md) covers this tool set*

     |Lines                                                |                       |                                                           |                     |
     |:---------------------------------------------------:|-----------------------|:---------------------------------------------------------:|---------------------|